RoboRescueUMA/rr_welcome_kit/docs/online_resources.md

 * [Articulated Robotics](https://www.youtube.com/@ArticulatedRobotics): Youtube channel to learn about robotics and ROS2.
 * [Open Robotics (LinkedIn)](https://www.linkedin.com/company/open-source-robotics-foundation/): LinkedIn profile of the organization that maintain ROS/ROS2 and Gazebo.
 * [Enzo Ghisoni (LinkedIn)](https://www.linkedin.com/in/enzo-ghisoni-robotics/): LinkedIn profile that posts useful state of the art robotics resources and news on a daily basis.
 He also posts robotics job offers from around the world.
+* [Modern Robotics, Youtube Course](https://youtu.be/jVu-Hijns70?si=zJudVvBLX6kwDpjA): this course is based on the *Modern Robotics: Mechanics, Planning, and Control* book from Kevin Lynch and Frank Park.
+Very high quality content.

 ## Software